serialbyter/equinor_hackathon_2019/docs/getting_started.md

 4. A terminal should open with a password prompt.

 5. Enter your teams password.
+Follow prompts to change password.
+The current UNIX password is the one you used to log in.

 ### Mac OS / Linux